Michigan lawyer explains how an employee can get workers’ comp for stress and anxiety when disability has been caused by the job.

 If an employee is overwhelmed and can no long function at work, it is critical for them to seek professional help.
 Only then can it be determined if the employee meets the criteria for a specific medical diagnosis and whether it is work-related.

-Yes, Michigan law provides workers’ comp benefits for stress and anxiety claims.
+Yes, Michigan law provides workers’ comp for stress and anxiety claims.
 Medical treatment should be covered 100% without any co-pays.
 This includes prescription medications and therapy.
 Lost wages should also be paid while the employee is unable to work.
 Making a claim is as simple as asking the employer for medical treatment and time off.

 Burden of proof